Election-Tech-Initiative/electionguard/docs/develop/Data_Format.md

 ## Four Sample Elections

-We have provided sample data for three different elections:
+We have provided sample data for four different elections:

 - **Minimal** - This is the most minimal election manifest file possible, designed to be easy to inspect and quick to develop against for rapid testing.
 All optional fields have been removed from the election manifest file.
 The election contains a single Yes/No referendum with a single ballot style in a single geopolitical unit.